Learning online: guidelines, tips and support

 For a video on how to set your profile and personalise other aspects of FLO, see FLO Help for students > Personalising your FLO.

 Announcements from teaching staff and postings to forums will come through to your university email account.
 In the topic site, new postings and announcements are also indicated in the Announcements block.
-You can control how you receive notifications (for instance, you can choose an email digest) by visiting 'My profile settings' in the Administration block (toolbar at top of screen).
+You can control how you receive notifications (for instance, you can choose an email digest) by visiting 'My profile settings' in the Administration block (toolbar at top of the screen).
 Announcements by teaching staff will come through separately (ie not in a digest).

 If you find it time consuming to access more than one email account, you can forward your Flinders emails to a personal email account.

-Know where to find key information.
+Know where to find key information

 Every topic will have a Topic links block.
 Key information in your topic/s might include Topic links (block), Topic information, Statement of Assessment Methods (SAM), Study guide, Readings and Library Resources.